-Jack is stuck with his newly single mother, who enjoys sleeping pills and (fart joke alert!) can’t tell when she’s passed gas.
-Meanwhile, Trisha is stuck with her ridiculously stupid father, who accidentally flushes a belt down the toilet, puts metal in the microwave, and can’t figure out how to work any remote in the history of remotes.
+Nathan is stuck with his newly single mother, who enjoys sleeping pills and (fart joke alert!) can’t tell when she’s passed gas.
+Meanwhile, Debbie is stuck with her ridiculously stupid father, who accidentally flushes a belt down the toilet, puts metal in the microwave, and can’t figure out how to work any remote in the history of remotes.
 Even Arnett’s laid-back one-liners can’t save the in-your-face comedic approach of this episode.

 Other than a genuinely funny moment when the parents decide to divorce and show more spunk than quirk, the rest of the episode feels like it’s trying too hard.
 Proof?
 By the end of the episode, Arnett does the Dirty Dancing routine with his mother at his own party in an attempt to make her feel better about her life.
 They clutch each other’s faces like they’re Patrick Swayze and Jennifer Grey.
 But they aren’t.
 They’re mother and son, and they’re in public.
 Even the show acknowledges that it’s more “creepy” than anything.
 And then, of course, the episode continues with the fart joke that won’t end.

 I’m not saying the show as a whole can’t be saved, but this first effort needed some refinement.
 The characters are too simplified (other than Arnett’s), their traits are too big, and the actual laugh-out-loud moments are too hard to find.

 What did you think of The Millers, PopWatchers?
 Will you keep watching?